ConduitIO/conduit/README.md

 pipeline.
 It can either change the record (i.e. **transform** it) or **filter** it out based on some criteria.

-Conduit provides a number of built-in processors, which can be used to filter and replace fields, post payloads to HTTP endpoints etc. Conduit also provides the ability to write custom processors in JavaScript.
+Conduit provides a number of builtin processors, which can be used to manipulate fields, send requests to HTTP endpoints, and more, check [Builtin processors](https://conduit.io/docs/processors/builtin/) for the list of builtin processors and documentations.

+Conduit also provides the ability to write your own [Standalone Processor](https://conduit.io/docs/processors/standalone/building), or you can use the builtin processor [`custom.javascript`](https://conduit.io/docs/processors/builtin/custom.javascript) to write custom processors in javascript.

 More detailed information as well as examples can be found in the [Processors documentation](https://conduit.io/docs/processors/getting-started).